horsfieldsa/imagetrends/README.md

 2. Instance Size - Choose an Instance Size (Be Frugal)
 3. SSH Key - Chose or Create an SSH Key (Used to SSH into Instance)
 4. SSHLocation - Your Current Location (Input IP Address or Range to Allow SSH From)
+5. HTTPLocation - Your Current Location (Input IP Address or Range to Allow HTTP From)

 The CloudFormation template will deploy the following resources into your account.